OmarrSakr/Pharmacy-Management/README.md

 ### 📂 Features:

+*`1.
+Agent Management`*
-- Agent Management: Add, search, edit, and manage agent details.
+- Add, search, edit, and manage agent details with ease.
+- Maintain comprehensive records to streamline operations.

+*`2.
+Billing Module`*
+- Record customer transactions accurately.
-- Billing Module: Record transactions and generate bills for customers.
+- Generate detailed bills for enhanced financial tracking.

-- Medicine Tracking: Manage medicine inventory and track available stock.
+*`3.
+Medicine Inventory Management`*
-- Manufacturer Records: Store and manage manufacturer details efficiently.
+- Track available stock and manage inventory efficiently.
+- Monitor medicine details, including batch, expiry, and pricing.

+*`4.
+Manufacturer Management`*
+- Maintain detailed records of manufacturers.
+- Simplify tracking and communication with suppliers.

 ⚠ Current Status:
-This project is currently functional but relies on file handling instead of a database.
-The UI is non-responsive and designed primarily for desktop usage.
+- This project is currently functional but relies on a database.
+The UI is responsive and designed primarily for desktop usage.

 ---